frederic-bousefsaf/ippg-luv_skindetect_cwt/README.md

 ## Scientific description

 Please refer to the original publication to get all the details.
+Two main contributions were proposed:
+- A skin detection that allows selection of pixels of interests.
+- A filtering procedure based on the continuous wavelet representation of the iPPG signal.

 ## Requirements
-The codes were developped and tested with OpenCV v.2.4.88888888888.
+The codes were developped and tested in C# with OpenCV v.2.4.88888888888 and in Matlab.

 ## Usage